fluxcd/website/content/en/blog/2022-01-31-january-update/index.md

 for using Flux to deliver applications in a multi-cluster multi-tenant Kubernetes environment.

-[Flux CD v2 - Kubernetes GitOps (CNCFMinutes 20)](https://youtu.be/1X3JgCnRNsw) 📺
+[Flux - Kubernetes GitOps (CNCFMinutes 20)](https://youtu.be/1X3JgCnRNsw) 📺

 Want to know what Flux is and does in \~8 minutes?
 CNCF Ambassador